Mitogenie/Mito-Hacker/README.md

     - MiA uses the binarized mitochondrial network to perform greater than 100 mitochondria-level and cell-level morphometric measurements.

   - ### Nuc Adder (Optional)
-    - Cell Catcher, and Mito Miner require RGB images of the cells, where nuclei are stained with DAPI.
+    - Cell Catcher, and Mito Miner require RGB images of the cells, where nuclei are stained with DAPI (or any blue fluorescent dye).
 They use nuclei boundaries to estimate the background intensity in each cell.
 However, in some images, nuclei staining is not available.
 By using Nuc Adder, you can transfrom your images and adapt them for tools in CeMiA.
 Nuc Adder simply adds a circle as a synthetic nucleus to gather mitochondrial background info from each cell.

 [Read more about these tools here](#more-on-cemia-tools)